PabloVro006/Remate/README.md

 Remate (Robotic Ecological Multi-waste Automatic Trashcan) is an innovative smart sorting system designed to revolutionize urban waste management.
 Unlike existing solutions that process one item at a time, Remate is capable of identifying and sorting multiple pieces of waste simultaneously.

 ### 🏆 Achievements & Recognition
-Winners of the Italian Robotics Championship 2024.
+* 1st place at the Italian Robotics Championship 2024.
-Gold Medal (5th place out of 48 teams) at the World Robot Olympiad Gloabl Final 2024, in the Future Innovators Senior category
+* Gold Medal (5th place out of 48 teams) at the World Robot Olympiad Gloabl Final 2024, in the Future Innovators Senior category

 ### 🚀 Key Innovations
 The core of Remate lies in its mechanical division system, which allows it to accept an entire bag of waste and sort it autonomously.